kpatnayakuni/azure-quickstart-terraform-configuration/101-1vm-2nics-2subnets-1vnet/README.md

 # Terraform: 101-1vm-2nics-2subnets-1vnet
 ## Multi-NIC Virtual Machine Creation using Two Subnets
 ## Description
-This is a conversion of ARM template *[101-1vm-2nics-2subnets-1vnet](https://github.com/Azure/azure-quickstart-templates/tree/master/101-1vm-2nics-2subnets-1vnet)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform code, and this code will deploy following the resources…
+This is a conversion of ARM template *[101-1vm-2nics-2subnets-1vnet](https://github.com/Azure/azure-quickstart-templates/tree/master/101-1vm-2nics-2subnets-1vnet)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform configuration.

+This configuration creates a new VM with two NICs which connect to two different subnets within the same VNet.

+ This configuration will deploy the following resources…

 ![output](images/resources.png)